atomvm/AtomVM/doc/src/atomvm-internals.md

 stay its own responsibility.

 [`emscripten:get_tracked/2`](./apidocs/erlang/avm_emscripten/emscripten.md#get_tracked2) maps a
-(non-empty) list of handles back to JavaScript: with `key`, it returns the integer keys identifying the entries of `Module.trackedObjectsMap`, without involving the main thread; with `value`, it fetches the current values on the main thread, waiting for completion.
+list of handles back to JavaScript: with `key`, it returns the integer keys identifying the entries of `Module.trackedObjectsMap`, without involving the main thread; with `value`, it fetches the current values on the main thread, waiting for completion.
 Fetched values must be JavaScript strings: each element of the result is `{ok, Binary}` with the UTF-8 bytes of the string, `{error, badvalue}` if the stored value is not a string, or `{error, badkey}` if the key is no longer in the map (with the default hooks a stored `undefined` value is indistinguishable from a missing key).
 Non-string values are typically serialized to JSON, either by the tracked script itself or by an overridden hook.
+An empty list of handles yields an empty list of results, so the `{ok, []}` of a script that tracked nothing can be passed on unguarded.

 The JavaScript side is implemented by the following members of the emscripten module object, defined in `atomvm.pre.js`, which embedders may override to customize behavior without patching